Zag Bank Legal Stuff

 Bank to Bank Transfers

-Funds transferred between Zag and another Bank or Financial Institution may be subject to an administrative hold of two (2) business days.
+Funds transferred between Zag Bank and another bank or financial institution may be subject to an administrative hold of up to five (5) Business Days.

 SnapCheque Holds and Processing Times